jason82autotech/E-Commerce-Back-End/README.md

 You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met:
+* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met: https://drive.google.com/file/d/1Ue1TQ-c_dJ3xTl5KspORlgVREdk4DVhk/view

 * The URL of the GitHub repository.
 Give the repository a unique name and include a readme describing the project: https://github.com/jason82autotech/E-Commerce-Back-End

+* All work is my own with the help of the awesome tutors and classmates I have!
+I also used Google, You Tube, MDN Docs, W3 Schools, Chat GPT, Cody Ai, and any other resource I could find on the web.